s

 Bar Hemingway at the Ritz Hotel

 "Whenever I dream of afterlife in Heaven," Hemingway wrote, "the action always takes place at the Paris Ritz."
-Indeed, whenever he was Paris it seems that the Ritz was his first stop, his home away from home.
+Indeed, whenever he was Paris it seems that the Hotel Ritz Paris was his first stop, his home away from home.
 He and F. Scott Fitzgerald and others would drink together at the hotel bar.
 The hotel even makes an appearance in The Sun Also Rises.

 The most famous story about Hemingway and the Ritz takes place near the end of World War II, during the Liberation of Paris in August 1944.
 Hemingway somehow made his way to France to report on the Allied soldiers.
 (He actually managed to get aboard one of the landing craft during the D-Day invasion, but was not allowed to go on shore.)